isomerpages/mlaw-corp/news/speeches/_posts/2013-11-13-Speech-By-Senior-Minister-Of-State-for-Law-and-Education-Indranee-Rajah-at-the-Legal-Aid-Bureaus-55th-Anniversary-Dinner-2013.md

 ---
-layout: post
-title: Speech By Senior Minister Of State for Law and Education, Indranee Rajah, at the Legal Aid Bureau's 55th Anniversary Dinner 2013
+title: 'Speech By Senior Minister Of State for Law and Education, Indranee Rajah, at the Legal Aid Bureau''s 55th Anniversary Dinner 2013'
 permalink: /news/speeches/speech-by-sms-at-lab-55th-dinner
 breadcrumb: Speeches
-collection_name: news

 ---

 13 Nov 2013 Posted in [Speeches](/news/speeches)